MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Reconciliation.md

 ## Overview

-- Line wise details of all invoices, supplementary invoices, debit notes and credit notes issued by a vendor/supplier towards Outward supplies made during a month shall be reported in GSTR-1 by 10th of the succeeding month.
+- Line wise details of all invoices, supplementary invoices, debit notes and credit notes issued by a vendor or supplier towards Outward supplies made during a month shall be reported in GSTR-1 by 10th of the succeeding month.
-- Sales uploaded by the supplier/vendor in GSTR-1 are auto-reflected in GSTR-2A and GSTR-2 of the buyer as Inward supplies.
+- Sales uploaded by the supplier or vendor in GSTR-1 are auto-reflected in GSTR-2A and GSTR-2 of the buyer as Inward supplies.
 For example, if the buyer purchases goods or services from 100 vendors in a month, the details of all such purchases will be reflected in GSTR-2A & GSTR-2 of the buyer, provided all 100 vendors have uploaded their sales in GSTR-1.
 - Purchase transactions posted in the system for preceeding month shall be reconciled with the supplier-uploaded information in GSTR-2A.
 However, there may be certain discrepancies between the two due to the following reasons:
   - Supplier or suppliers have ignored to upload invoice details in their GSTR-1
   - Supplier entering wrong GSTIN of the buyer